ishadvay3928/OLA-RIDE-INSIGHTS-PROJECT/README.md

 4️⃣ Database setup

 * The app uses **SQLite (`ola_rides.db`)** by default.
-* If missing, place the processed dataset in `/data/` and recreate the DB using provided notebooks.
+* If missing, place the processed dataset in `Ola_clean_dataset.csv` and recreate the DB using provided notebooks.

 5️⃣ Run the app